Quadriffis/immortal-millionaire/9 - financial independence.md

 The question is simple: how much money do you need to survive?
 Do you know your number?
 Most people don't.
 Let me tell you mine:

-> To live in the center of Amsterdam in a nice apartment and have my basic needs met, I need **€400,000**.
+> To live in the center of Amsterdam in a nice apartment and have my basic needs met for life, I need **€400,000**.

 That number may come as a surprise to a lot of people.
 In order to retire with a decent lifestyle you do not need millions, of course depending on what kind of lifestyle you are aiming for.
 Personally I plan to have a lifestyle grander to what I described above.